xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges28.md

 ### Garbage collection

-The V8 garbage collection strategy was slightly adjusted so that it eventually happens in all V8 contexts that hold V8 external objects (references to ArangoDB documents and collections).
+The V8 garbage collection strategy was slightly adjusted so that it eventually happens in all V8 contexts that hold V8 external objects (references to AvocadoDB documents and collections).
 This enables a better cleanup of these resources and prevents other processes such as compaction being stalled while waiting for these resources to be released.

-In this context the default value for the JavaScript garbage collection frequency (`--javascript.gc-frequency`) was also increased from 10 seconds to 15 seconds, as less internal operations in ArangoDB are carried out in JavaScript.
+In this context the default value for the JavaScript garbage collection frequency (`--javascript.gc-frequency`) was also increased from 10 seconds to 15 seconds, as less internal operations in AvocadoDB are carried out in JavaScript.

 Client tools
 ------------

-arangodump will now fail by default when trying to dump edges that refer to already dropped collections.
-This can be circumvented by specifying the option `--force true` when invoking arangodump
+avocadodump will now fail by default when trying to dump edges that refer to already dropped collections.
+This can be circumvented by specifying the option `--force true` when invoking avocadodump